ResearchComputing/Documentation/docs/software/uv.md

 This will create a virtual environment named `mycustomenv` in the directory specified by the `$UV_ENVS` environment variable.

-You will know that you have properly activated the environment because you should see `(mycustomenv)` in front of your prompt.
-For example:
+You will know that you have properly activated the environment when you see `(mycustomenv)` in front of your prompt e.g.
 ```
 (mycustomenv) [johndoe@c3cpu-a7-u19-1 ~]$
 ```